(Avail. 24/7)

 • 1st-degree felony convictions or a conviction under the Crimes Against Household Members Act: Ten years from the date of sentence completion.

-Once you have completed the waiting period for eligible offenses without any new convictions, then the good news is that you can move to the next step in the process.
-It is at this point that it is practical to explore your options with an Expungement lawyer serving Las Vegas, NM, and surrounding areas.
+Once you have completed the waiting period for eligible offenses without any new convictions, the good news is that you can move to the next step.
+At this point, it is practical to explore your options with an Expungement lawyer serving Las Vegas, NM, and surrounding areas.

-What District Judges Consider When Deciding Whether or Not to Grant a Petition to Expunge a Criminal Record
+What Judges Consider When Deciding to Expunge a Criminal Record

 Just because you qualify for an Expungement does not mean that you will get and get an Expungement granted by the District Court.
-There is a considerable amount of preparation regarding the obtaining of appropriate court required records, preparing the petition relative to your case, filing the petition, preparing your case for court, responding to any opposition from the District Attorney’s office who may present evidence in opposition, attending the hearing with you and presenting the case to the court.
-The District Judge will consider all evidence and if convinced will then grant a final order expunging your criminal record.
+There is a considerable amount of preparation regarding the obtaining of appropriate court-required records, preparing the petition relative to your case, filing the petition, preparing your court case, responding to any opposition from the District Attorney’s office who may present evidence in opposition, attending the hearing with you and presenting the case to the court.
+The District Judge will consider all evidence and, if convinced, will grant a final order expunging your criminal record.

 The judge assigned to your case considers the following elements when determining if it is in the best interests of justice to order an Expungement: